zyphlar/influxdb.org/source/docs/v0.9/concepts/backup_and_restore.md

 $ influxd restore -config /path/to/influxdb.conf /path/to/mysnapshot
 ```

 This command will remove the broker and data directories listed in the configuration file provided and replace them with the data in the snapshot.
-Once the restore is complete make sure the newly written files are readable and writeable by the `influxdb`.
+Once the restore is complete make sure the newly written files are readable and writeable by the `influxdb` user.
 Once that's ensured you can start the `influxd` server normally.

 ## Configuration Options